Team-Nuthairs/Ambulance/README.md

 # [Game Name TBD]
+## TN Code Name: Ambulance

-A co-op friendslop game where you and up to 2 friends run a private for-profit ambulance company in a capitalist hellscape.
+A co-op friendslop game where you and your friends run a private for-profit ambulance company in a capitalist hellscape.
 Accept jobs off a DoorDash-style app, drive through procedurally generated streets, stabilize patients in the back of a moving ambulance, and charge their credit card at the end.
 If it declines, that's a different problem.